nitaymayo/My-Portfolio/JAVA/BoardNumberGame/readme.md

-Java based android aplication I wrote in android-studio<br>
+Java based android application I wrote in android-studio<br>
 the game is a scrambled image that the player need to organize to be as the original<br>

 The main code files of the project can be found in this link - https://github.com/nitaymayo/My-Portfolio/tree/main/JAVA/BoardNumberGame/app/src/main/java/com/example/boardnumbergame